jonnonz1/nz-statute-book/acts/public/2004/building-act-2004.md

   (a) use or occupy the building; or
   (b) permit another person to use or occupy the building.

-### 128A Offences in relation to dangerous, affected, earthquake-prone, or insanitary buildings
+### 128A Offences in relation to dangerous, affected, or insanitary buildings
 (1) A person who fails to comply with a notice issued under section 124(2)﻿(c) that is given to that person under section 125(2)—
   (a) commits an offence; and
   (b) is liable to a fine not exceeding $200,000.